mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 Since you can only transfer primitive ints and floats over as well as arrays of them over interop boundaries, they are especially useful for language interop.
 It is not actually possible to transfer an Python array of tuples to the DPU, or an F# array of heap allocated tuples to the GPU, so splitting them up into primitives is absolutely necessary in order to do this cleanly.

+While working on a Cuda backend back in 2018 for the early version of Spiral, I at first used [structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct) to transfer tuple arrays over to the GPU.
+What I'd found then is that the .NET struct would be arranged and padded differently than the C one.
+So I added some pragmas to make sure they are packed tightly and ordered exactly, and then the transfers would work.
+Then I'd look at the LLVM IL on the Cuda side and find that it literally deserializing the arguments byte by byte due to packed C struct being a weird foreign structure.
+A lot of ugly code was being generated to do this.
+Later I realized how to do inverse arrays and all those problems went away.
+With inverse arrays I'd be just transfering primitive arrays over the platform boundaries.

 ### The main program

-Here is an example of a Spiral function that maps over them.
+Here is an example of a Spiral function that maps over inverse arrays.
 I'll explain what it does step by step as I go along.

 ```sl
 open inv